-Hello Woot!
-Thrilled to be back here with another deal for our Free Phone Service with a selection of Android phones.
+Hi Woot!
+So glad to be back here to present another deal for our Free Phone Service with a selection of Android phones.
 If you have any questions about FreedomPop, I’ve included our top FAQs below (along with a link to a more expanded set).
 I’ll also be around to answer any questions in this thread or through PM!

 ** 1. Is FreedomPop really free?**

 Yes, by activating on the 100% free, you’ll be able to get 200 minutes, 500 texts, and 500MB of data for free each and every month.
 Just buy the phone and you’ll never have to pay another phone bill again.
 Upgrading to unlimited talk & text is only $10.99/month.

 ** 2. What network does FreedomPop use? **

 FreedomPop uses Sprint’s 4G LTE and 3G networks.
 Calls and texts are made through FreedomPop’s VoIP messaging app, so you must have a data connection in order to send/receive calls and texts.
 Go to www.freedompop.com/coverage3g4g to view the full coverage.
 As a way to save your free data allotment, you can also connect to any local WiFi network, such as the one in your home or work.

 ** 3. What do I do after receiving my phone? **

 After you get your FreedomPop phone, please go to www.freedompop.com/activate.
 Enter in the MEID of your phone, along with your desired email address to be associated with your FreedomPop account.
 Follow the steps to get fully activated.
 You will select your FreedomPop phone number during the activation process.